Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_2/lec-hb-vc.md

 READ.
 However, the read value does not influence the control flow.
 Hence, for the above program trace II would be a valid reordering of trace I.

+### Weak memory models

+There are further reasons why we can argue that there is no false positive.
+Consider the original trace.

+    Trace I:

+         T1            T2

+    1.   w(x)
+    2.   w(y)
+    3.                 r(y)
+    4.                 w(x)

+The HB relation applies the program order condition.
+If we consider a specific thread, then events are executed one after the other.

+On today’s modern computer architecture such rules no longer apply.
+We may execute events “out of order” if they do not interfere.

+For example, we can argume that the read event `r(y)` and the write event `w(x)` in thread T2 do not interfere with each other (as they operate on distinct variables).
+Hence, we may process `w(x)` before `r(y)`!
+There are also compiler optimizations where we speculatively execute `w(x)` before `r(y)`.
+Hence, we can argue that the data race among the writes on x is not a false positive.

 ## Further reading